Return to No Frills NZ Literature home page.

 'Well, you see, Jason's been getting some threats at school all week.
 Something along the lines of how he was going to be assaulted on the way home.
 And, naturally, he's been worried sick and then today--'

 Winterburn stood up.
-He muttered something more and walked out of the room for the kitchen, leaving Truscott with nothing for it but to look severe for a minute in front of the three children.
+He muttered something more and walked out of the room through an open doorway into the kitchen, leaving Truscott with nothing for it but to look severe for a minute in front of the three children.
 They all watched the television while they waited.
-Truscott had no idea what was playing: just a lot of blurry colours with bursts of intermittent noise.
+Truscott had no idea what was playing: just a lot of blurry colours with odd bursts of intermittent noise.
 Either the reception wasn't very good, or he wondered if the prescription for his glasses didn't need checking again.
-Then Winterburn was back and in each hand holding a narrow, open bottle--Truscott was no drinker and he had to search for a moment for what that type of bottle was called: a stubbie, that was it.
-He had a sudden, violent memory-flash of a party he'd been at as a student long ago, with stereo-noise and heavy drinking and some argy-bargy.
+Then Winterburn was back, and he was holding long-necked green bottles with the bottlecaps taken off, one in each hand--Truscott was no drinker and he had to search for a moment to recall what type of bottle that was called: a stubbie, that was it.
+He had a sudden, violent memory-flash of a party he'd been at a long time past, with stereo-noise and heavy drinking and some argy-bargy.

-Winterburn gave one bottle to Truscott.
-With the other he sat on the chair again, taking a sip.
+Winterburn gave a bottle to Truscott.
+With the other still in his grasp he sat on the chair again, taking a sip.

 'Sorry, what'd you say?' he asked, and motioned to drink.

-Truscott wondered, why was he bothering to describe which bushes, as if Winterburn never went to the school--and did it matter?
+Truscott wondered, why was he bothering to describe which bushes, as if Winterburn had never been anywhere near the school--and did it matter?
 He paused, to see how this was sinking in.
 But Winterburn just blinked and gazed at his beer.

 'You sure?' the man said at last.

-That sounded like a formula: exactly the sort of thing one said in these circumstances.
+That sounded like a formula: it sounded exactly like the sort of thing one said in these circumstances.
 But Truscott dutifully turned to his son beside him.

-'Is it about right?' he tried to ask kindly.
+'Is that about right?' he tried to ask kindly.

-Jason was looking like someone who just wanted to die from embarrassment.
-Truscott recalled, he'd been swigging at some fizzy drink not long before they left--it would be difficult if the kid was wanting to go pee--but Jason glanced up and managed to nod a brief affirmative.
+Jason was jiggling one leg and looking like somebody who just wanted to die from embarrassment.
+Truscott recalled, he'd been gulping down some fizzy drink not too long before they left--it would be difficult if the kid was wanting to go pee.
+But Jason glanced up and managed to nod in a brief affirmative.

 'I can assure you there's no mistake,' Truscott said.
 'Is there, Zack?'

-He tried to glare hard at the damn little urchin who, like his father, seemed only interested in the patch of wooden floor he was sat cross-legged on.
+He tried to glare hard at the damn little urchin who, like his father, seemed only interested in the patch of bare floor that he was sat cross-legged on.
 Oh yes, the child was guilty all right.
-Bent forward, head down, and he was wriggling his shoulders sulkily in his somewhat overlarge t-shirt.
-Didn't like it, resisting.
+Bent forward, head lowered, and he was twitching his shoulders sulkily in his somewhat overlarge t-shirt.
+Didn't like it, resisting it.
 Truscott had to admit the boy was gamy.
 He searched his mind for what to say next.
 He wanted to press home his advantage.
-But the only thing he could think of--it was the very thing he'd told himself in the car, as he started up the snarling engine and waved an anxious Valerie goodbye, with Jason buckled into the passenger seat, the one thing, the only thing, that he wouldn't stoop to using.
+But the only thing he could think of--it was the very thing he'd told himself in the car, as he'd started up the snarling engine and waved an anxious Valerie goodbye, with Jason buckled securely into the passenger seat, it was the one thing, the only thing that he'd promised himself he wouldn't stoop to using.

 'I really don't want to bring the School Principal into this,' he said, 'if we can resolve this here, this evening...'

-Too late--and that was that, said.
+Too late--and that was that, the thing was said.
 He waited.
 Looking for Winterburn to do something.
 But nothing happened.
-Winterburn just kept staring guiltily at the floor, his badly cut denim-jacket bunched up awkwardly behind him and his bare, tattooed arms on his knees, and the brown stubbie dangling forgotten from his small fingers--gazing down without even a suggestion of defiance.
+Winterburn just kept staring guiltily at the floor, slumped over with his badly cut denim-jacket bunched up a bit awkwardly behind him and his elbows on his knees, the tattoo completely visible now.
+The green stubbie dangled forgotten from his small fingers.
+He was gazing downwards without even a suggestion of defiance.

 'Do you think you could talk to the boy?'
 Truscott asked.